billtrowbridge/mapdemos/README.md

 There are several ways to do this.

 * Use Visual Studio.
 The starting point for this project is mapdemos.sln, a Visual Studio solution.
-The free "Visual Studio Community" edition is available from https://www.visualstudio.com/products/free-developer-offers-vs .
+The free "Visual Studio Community" edition is available from <a href="https://www.visualstudio.com/products/free-developer-offers-vs" target="_blank">Get Visual Studio</a>.

 * Use a python web server.
 If you're working with Windows, and you'll be using the including command files to run a web server from the local directory, see these instructions: [Instructions.md](./Instructions.md)